 Like the rest of the country, Texas suffers from a lack of providers in all specialty areas, especially mental health.
-Lawmakers responded in 2017 with funding for graduate medical education loan repayment programs for providers who practiced in critical shortage areas and cared for Medicaid patients as well as with nursing school scholarships and faculty.
-These effects continued in 2010 with the addition of two medical schools.

-for students and faculty.
-These efforts continued in 2019 with the addition of two medical schools - at the University of Houston and Sam Houston State University - and an infusion of \$60.7 million to sustain medical residency slots at a 1.1 to 1 ratio.
+Lawmakers responded in 2017 with funding for graduate medical education loan repayment programs for providers who practiced in critical shortage areas and cared for Medicaid patients as well as with nursing school scholarships for students and faculty.
+These efforts continued in 2019 with the addition of two medical schools at the University of Houston and Sam Houston State University - and an infusion of \$60.7 million to